maisharchy/Dungeon-generator/README.md

 - `--load --save` - Loads an existing dungeon and saves it again (for verification).
 - `load` - Loads a dungeon without making any changes (no save).

-## NEW 1.03 instructions and comments:
+## NEW 1.04 instructions and comments:

-## How to get the maps:

-- simply use ./dun after the make command.
-[the load and save for 1.02 has not been updated for this 1.03 project.
-The professer said in class we don't have to.]
+## Command-Line Arguments:
+### `nummon` switch

+The `--nummon <n>` argument allows you to specify how many monsters should be generated when the dungeon is created.
+For example, if you run:

+./dun --nummon 10

 ## New this time:

-I have implemented the distance map using dijkstra's algorithm, My code generates a dungeon, prints non-tunneling, tunneling distance map, hardness map in hexadecimal, and a grid-cost map.
-Last two maps I have added because it was in the test cases, but not in the instructions.
+I have implemented the random monster generation according to different attributes.They all have different randomized speed and kills the pc.
+The PC doesn't move as it was said in rubric it's okay for this time.